beyondlimits/FullScreenMario/src/PixelRendr/README.md

 3. #### BaseFiler

     Lookup wrapper for library.sprites.
-GIven classes as space-joined arrays of strings (e.g. "one two three"), it returns and caches the output of ProcessorBase.
+Given classes as space-joined arrays of strings (e.g. "one two three"), it returns and caches the output of ProcessorBase.